Grey scale - the standard black to white mapping

 differences in your display setup.
 The setup will take account of:

-Then select Display Characteristics ... from the
+Display Characteristics ...

-Colours menu.
+menu.
 This will bring up the Display

 Characteristics dialog:

-N.B.
-If the ambient light conditions change significantly, or the contrast and
+Note: if the ambient light conditions change significantly, or the contrast and

 brightness settings for the computer monitor are changed, then